 The third step is to normalize the throughput.
-We use the Profile 2 reference score defined in the vConsolidate installation guide and assign it a normalized score of 1.00.
+We use the one-CSU score of one of the systems under test as the reference system and assign it a normalized score of 1.00.
 We then divide the summed throughput for a given type of work by the reference score for that benchmark.
 This produces the normalized score for that type of work in this test.
+In this test, we used as the reference score the one-CSU score on the Intel Xeon processor X7350-based server.
 The last step is to take the geometric mean of the normalized throughput for all four benchmarks.